aaronstrong/HomeLab/terraform/proxmox/windows/README.md

 # PROXMOX VM Creation

-Module creates VM instances on a PROXMOX host.
+Module creates VM instances on a PROXMOX host using an existing template.

+* For Windows, create an image with Cloudbase-init installed.
+* For Linux, create an image with Cloud-init installed.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements